Post-Operative Instructions for Dogs

 Please look at his incision site daily.
 There are no external stitches to be removed.
 There should not be any drainage.
 Redness and swelling should be minimal.
 As the wound heals, there may be a firm lump under the skin from the internal absorbable sutures as they break down.
 There is surgical glue on the skin which will also dissolve.
 Do not allow your dog to lick or chew at the incision site.
 If this occurs, an Elizabethan collar or a taste deterrent product such as “Bitter Apple” must be used.

-Your dog has been sent home with post-op pain medication.
+Your dog has been given an injection for pain.
 Do not give medications such as ibuprofen, aspirin, tylenol or other pain relievers.

 All vaccinations, except rabies, need to be boostered in 3-4 weeks.
 Vaccinations are not a guarantee that your pet will not contract diseases.